DNREC provides administrative and technical assistance and support to tax ditch organizations and landowners across the State.

 Maintenance of a tax ditch is determined by the tax ditch organization and the funds available to it.
 For an organization to spend funds it must have active officers.
 Maintenance operations include mowing of the tax ditch right-of-way and removal of beaver dams or accumulated sediments from the channel bottom, commonly referred to as “dipouts.”

 The Tax Ditch Program offers assistance in reviewing residential and development plans to ensure that they comply with tax ditch law and recommends minimum design specifications for tax ditch features.
 All development should stay out of the right-of-way and tax ditch channel, and any proposed changes must allow for the access of large equipment and maintenance of the ditch.
+Please see this document for general guidance on developing lands in relation to tax ditch watersheds.

 To request this assistance, please fill out the Tax Ditch Assistance Form and provide site plans that: